Onchocerciasis: Society and culture

 Since 1987, ivermectin has been provided free of charge for use in humans by Merck through the Mectizan donation program (MDP).
 The MDP works together with ministries of health and nongovernmental development organisations, such as the World Health Organization, to provide free ivermectin to those who need it in endemic areas.
 Due to the joint efforts of NGOs and WHO, onchocerciasis is no longer an obstacle in socio-economic development.

 In 2015 William C. Campbell and Satoshi Ōmura were co-awarded half of that year's Nobel Prize in Physiology or Medicine for the discovery of the avermectin family of compounds, the forerunner of ivermectin.
 The latter has come to decrease the occurrence of lymphatic filariasis and onchocerciasis.

-Uganda's government, working with the Carter Center river blindness program since 1996, switched strategies for distribution of Mectizan.
+Uganda's government, working with the Carter Center river blindness program since 1996, switched strategies for the distribution of Mectizan.
 The male-dominated volunteer distribution system had failed to take advantage of traditional kinship structures and roles.
-The program switched in 2014 from village health teams to community distributors, primarily selecting women with the goal of assuring that everyone in the circle of their family and friends received river blindness information and Mectizan.
+In 2014, the program switched from village health teams to community distributors, primarily selecting women to assure that everyone in the circle of their family and friends received river blindness information and Mectizan.